hanabi/hanabi.github.io/README.md

 * When a player who is in a *Double Discard* situation discards anyway with an obvious clue to give (such as an off-chop 5), it implies that they SEE the other copy of the card, and were not double discarding at all.
 * Thus, when this occurs, you should write *Elimination Notes* on your entire hand for that card.

+### The Early 5s Chop Move & The 5 Pull

+* In the *Early Game*, players are only allowed to clue an off-chop 5 if there is nothing left to do.
+(Or, as a special exception, if there is only one *Play Clue* to give to a card that happens to be on *Finesse Position*.)
+* Thus, if someone clues a 5 and there IS something else to do, they are performing a special move.
+* If the 5 is one-away from chop, then they are performing an *Early 5's Chop Move*.
+This functions in the same way a normal *5's Chop Move* does (except it was done in the *Early Game*, which isn't normally possible).
+* If the 5 is two or more away from chop, then they are performing a *5 Pull*.
+A *5 Pull* causes the player to blind-play the card to the right of the 5.
+For the player receiving the clue, it is understood that the 5 is not actually related to the blind-play.
+This is why it is called a *Pull* instead of a *Finesse* or a *Bluff*.
+* *5 Pulls* are typically done to 5s that are in slot 1.
+But, for example, you can also clue a 5 in slot 2 in order to get a blind-play on slot 3.
+* Normally, you are allowed to defer playing into a *Finesse* or *Bluff* if you are doing a *Finesse* or *Bluff* of your own.
+However, this does NOT apply to *5 Pulls*.
+If you are *5 Pulled*, you MUST play the blind card immediately.

+### The 5 Pull Prompt & The 5 Pull Finesse

+* *5 Pulls* are also allowed to initiate a *Prompt* or *Finesse*.
+* However, *5 Pulls* are NOT allowed to initiate a *Reverse Finesse*.
+* With that said, players DO have to respect that forward *5 Pull Finesses* could be layered/clandestine.

 ### The Weak Prompt